Story Times @ MRL

 While Virginia no longer has a current mask mandate, MRL requires that all participants ages 2 and up wear a mask for indoor library programs, regardless of vaccination status.
 We appreciate your consideration in protecting our youngest patrons who are not yet eligible for vaccination and protection against the coronavirus and its variants.
 Thank you!

-Fantastic Family Fun (all ages) – Thursdays @ 11 AM
+Fantastic Family Fun (all ages) – Mondays through Thursdays @ 10 AM

-Fantastic Family Fun (all ages) – Mondays @ 11 AM
+Fantastic Family Fun (all ages) – Mondays through Thursdays @ 11 AM

 CircleTime (all ages) – Wednesdays @ 11 AM